-You may revise two of your first four papers.
+You may revise two of your first four major papers.
 Here are the rules:

-- I will not regrade papers that received a "C+" (77%) or better, though you are welcome to discuss revision at any time.
+- I will not regrade papers that received a “C” (74%) or better, though you are welcome to discuss revision at any time.

 - You must submit the original (and its grade sheet) along with the revised copy.
-Simply paper-clip the package together and hand it to me.
+Simply paper-clip the package together and hand it to me or put it in my mailbox (Bixler 217).
+I do not keep a copy of the handwritten grade discussion, and I want to see why you got the original grade, so an email attachment won't work.

 - You will submit a memo with your original and revised copies, telling me what you did to revise the paper.